 In assessing fitness and propriety, the Director General will also consider the skills, experience, and qualifications the members bring to their governing body roles.
 As they must be fit and proper persons to operate a school, it is expected that the governing body will include people not only with business-related skills but also with experience, skills, or qualifications in an education field.
-Specific knowledge related to school governance may, alternatively or in addition, be acquired by undertaking professional development and participating in appropriate training.
+Specific knowledge related to school governance may, alternatively or in addition, be acquired by undertaking professional development and participating in appropriate training and accessing external support from appropriate experienced professionals.
 A particular focus of the skills and training expected is on the itemised matters for which the governing body itself is held ultimately accountable.